-How to watch Super Bowl LI on your Android phone or tablet
+How to watch Super Bowl LII on your Android phone or tablet

 If you're in the U.S., lucky you!
 You have more options than most for watching the Super Bowl live.
 If you can't be around for the live game, you still have options to watch after the fact.

-This is your best option for watching the Super Bowl live.
-The Fox Sports GO app will be streaming the game in its entirety, including commercials.
-The real kicker?
-It's free.
-You won't need to prove you're a cable subscriber or any of those shenanigans.
-Just download the app and the game is yours.
+This is your best option for watching the Super Bowl live, since NBC is airing the contest on domestic TV, so the app will allow you to stream the game for free.
+Unlike previous years, you won't need a corresponding TV login to start streaming — just download the app and get watching!

-NFL Mobile (Verizon customers only)
+NFL Mobile

-If you're with Verizon, you also get to watch the Super Bowl for free with the NFL Mobile app.
-Hell, if you want to switch to Verizon, know that next year you'll get all the regular season and playoff games, as well as the Pro Bowl and the Super Bowl for free.
+Verizon's NFL streaming exclusivity ended in 2017, so now the big game will stream free for everyone, if you're not interested in going the NBC route.
+Yahoo Sports will also be airing the game.

 Download: NFL Mobile (free, with in-app purchases)